jacentino/SqlFun/README.md

 The most preferrable way is to use F# record types.

 ### Queries
-The preferrable way of defining queries is to define them as variables and place in a module.
+The preferrable way of defining queries is to define them as variables and place in some module.

     module Blogging =